dietrichmax/mapproxy-docker/README.md

 ```bash
 docker run -p 80:80 --name mapproxy mapproxy-docker
 ```
 This will start the MapProxy service and expose it on port `80`.
-SSH will be available on port `2222`.

 ### Access the Application
 - Open a browser and navigate to: